artifactblue/tolarian/README.md

 # tolarian
-Scheduler notify you BitCoin and EtherCoin price
+Schedular notify you BitCoin and EtherCoin price